 Recent Changes and Future Updates

-The latest 2025 rankings show Malta as the biggest climber, rising 5 positions to 161th in the 2025 FIFA Men’s Soccer World Rankings.
+The latest April 2026 rankings show Vietnam as the biggest climber, rising 5 positions to 99th in the 2026 FIFA Men’s Soccer World Rankings.

-Italy is out of the top 10, while several teams experienced minor adjustments based on recent international performances.
-The next FIFA ranking update is scheduled for March 2026, following the international break, which is expected to bring significant changes across all levels.
-Ireland has earned the most points, and Kosovo has earned the highest rank, reaching 80th position (from 84th).
+Italy and Croatia are out of the top 10, while several teams experienced minor adjustments based on recent international performances.
+The next FIFA ranking update is scheduled for June 2026, following the international break, which is expected to bring significant changes across all levels.

 The current rankings reflect the competitive nature of international football, with minimal point differences between top teams creating an exciting landscape for upcoming tournaments and qualifiers.